galtx-centex/galtx-centex.github.io/adopt/faqs.md

 Your adoption will include a collar and leash set, muzzle, reference book, GPA-CT tag, one year membership in GPA Central Texas and the support of your GPA adoption team.
-Your greyhound will have been spayed or neutered, vaccinated, microchipped, tested for heartworm and other parasites, and (except puppies) received a full dental.
+Your greyhound will have been spayed or neutered, vaccinated, micro-chipped, tested for heartworm and other parasites, and (except puppies) received a full dental.

 There is no deposit or fee required with foster applications.